gauthamkolluru/gauthamsk.me/content/Technology/which-laptop-to-buy.md

 ### What I did to improve the performance of my computer with Windows 10

 1. Disabled as many applications as I could from the Startup ("Startup" tab in the "Task Manager").
-This helped me reduce my bootup time.

 2. Disabled the following services from the services window (windows + 'r' -> type "services.msc" -> click 'ok') and restarted machine:
     - Superfetch